-There are 6 cornerstones to every product listing, which are vital to understand as an Amazon seller.
+There are 6 cornerstones to every product listing, which are vital to understanding as an Amazon seller.
 They are:

 - Product Title

 - Product Listing Description

 While all are important in influencing the final result generated by your Amazon product listing (an initial sale, increased sales, or a lackluster performance), some will definitely impact those results more than others.